vib-bic-admin/gssi-training/tblite/README.md

 - `python_venv_pip`
   - The pip package for `tblite==0.4.0` is only available for `python>=3.7`.
-    The installation will fail on the VUB and KU Leuven/UHasselt Rocky8 nodes.
+    The installation will fail on the VUB and KU Leuven/UHasselt Rocky8 nodes (which on the VUB cluster is only the case for login nodes, *not* for the compute nodes).

 ### TODO